Stratified Lie systems: Theory and applications: Introduction

-Many methods have been developed so as to extend the techniques devised for Lie systems to much larger families of differentiable equations.
-As a first example, the fundamentals of the theory of the so-called {\it PDE Lie systems} appeared in \cite{CGM07,OG00,Ra11}.
-PDE Lie systems were applied to studying conditional symmetries in \cite{LG18} and many other examples appear in \cite{CGL19}.
-Meanwhile, the theory of quasi-Lie schemes and quasi-Lie systems was also developed in \cite{CGL08,CGL09,CLL09}.
-This theory has applications to the analysis of integrability conditions for ODES and PDEs, e.g. dissipate Milne-Piney equations and nonlinear oscillators \cite{CGL08,CGL19}.
-Superposition rules for discrete differential equations were studied by Winternitz and collaborators \cite{PW04,RW84,RSW97}.
-Super-superposition rules were meanwhile analysed in \cite{BGHW87,BGHW90}.
-Other generalisations of Lie systems and superposition rules can be found in \cite{CGM00,Dissertationes}.
+The theory of Lie systems has been extended in different manners to analyse much more general families of systems of differential equations. {\it PDE Lie systems} \cite{CGM07,OG00,Ra11} were applied to the study of conditional symmetries and B\"acklund transformations \cite{CGL19,LG18}. {\it Quasi-Lie schemes} and {\it quasi-Lie systems} were developed to investigate integrability conditions for systems of ODES and partial differential equations (PDEs), e.g. dissipative Milne-Piney equations and nonlinear oscillators \cite{CGL08,CGL19,CLL09}.
+Superposition rules for discrete differential equations were considered by Winternitz and his collaborators \cite{PW04,RW84,RSW97}.
+Super-superposition rules, which are aimed at the analysis of general solutions to superdifferential equations, were analysed in \cite{BGHW87,BGHW90}.
+A detailed survey on the previous and other generalisations of the theory of Lie systems can be found in \cite{Dissertationes,LS20}.

+This work focuses on another generalisation of Lie systems that has been scarcely analysed so far: the {\it foliated Lie systems} \cite{CGM00}, which are here more properly called {\it stratified Lie systems}.
+Recall that a {\it stratification} of a manifold $N$ is a partition of $N$ into connected disjoint immersed submanifolds, the so-called {\it strata}, of not necessarily the same dimension \cite{OR04,St80,Su73,Va94}.
+If all the strata have the same dimension, the stratification is said to be {\it regular}.
+In this case, it is said that the stratification is a {\it foliation} and its strata are called {\it leaves}.